WebAssembly/spec/document/binary/instructions.rst

 Memory Instructions
 ~~~~~~~~~~~~~~~~~~~

-Each variant of :ref:`memory instructions <syntax-instr-memory>` is encoded with a different byte code.
+Each variant of :ref:`memory instruction <syntax-instr-memory>` is encoded with a different byte code.
 Loads and stores are followed by the encoding of their |memarg| immediate.

 .. _binary-memarg:
 .. _binary-load: